ENDGAME:

 Then, make me ready for a good departure

-when the hour of my sailing comes.
+when the dusk of my sailing home arrives.

 I feel an innate vitality that makes it impossible to believe that at my death